kristanhilby/kristanhilby.github.io/_teaching/1_project.md

 > "One of the most exciting aspects of the workshop was the hands-on experience with the robot arms.
 We had the opportunity to program them to perform a variety of tasks, from simple movements to more complex operations like object recognition and manipulation.
 This workshop has further fueled my passion for robotics and technology.
 I am grateful to MIT and the American University of Bahrain for this amazing opportunity" -[Ebrahim Almalki](https://www.linkedin.com/posts/ebrahim-almalki-13900020b_technology-learning-experience-activity-7028240519751188480-MrvC?utm_source=share&utm_medium=member_desktop)

 <h4 id="overview_ch" style="text-align: center;">Lessons Learned</h4>
+- Early encouragement of struggle and failure fosters a problem-solving mindset and resilience in students,
+- Sometimes, students have as much to teach as the teacher
+- Collaboration between students allows them to combine knowledge, perspective, and ideas, which leads to a deeper understanding of and improvement in learning outcomes.